We may earn income from links in this post. Please read this Disclosure for details.

 Where to go for Día del Diablo: Calle de la Concepcion in La Antigua, Guatemala

-Getting Around: I’ve always had a good experience with Adrenalina Tours.
-Read more about transportation to Guatemala in Night Bus to Guatemala.
+If you’re coming from Mexico, read more about transportation to Guatemala in Night Bus to Guatemala.

 Safety: It’s a wise idea to stay far away from the burning devil itself as sparks and glowing embers can travel if there’s any wind.
-Follow our Safety Tips for Travel in Guatemala and if you need assistance, contact INGUAT, the Guatemalan Tourist Assistance office.

 Colleen Friesen